You are now in the main content area

 For details about reporting accidents or injuries, please refer to Health and Safety Reporting Procedure.

-Insurance Coverage for Paid Placements
+Insurance Coverage for Paid Practicum

 Please note that the Immigration and Settlement Studies program's experiential learning risk assessment level does not allow for placements where a Vulnerable Sector Screening is required.

-Some agencies/organizations may require a police reference checks, or in some cases such as the Canadian Security Intelligence Service (CSIS) may require a criminal background checks, for students seeking a field placement.
+Some agencies/organizations may require a police reference checks, or in some cases such as the Canadian Security Intelligence Service (CSIS) may require a criminal background checks, for students seeking a field practicum.
 An individual’s consent is required prior to doing the record check.

 According to the Ontario Human Rights Commission (external link) website the difference between a Police Record Check and a Criminal Record Check is: